 Consumers buy products for the absolute purposes that the products will serve.
 Be it that the product brings joy to them, or tickles their fancy.
 The point being, the product brings a certain satisfaction or use to them.
-And the satisfaction or use is brought about by acquiring your product.
+And the satisfaction of use is brought about by acquiring your product.

 There are many reasons which could make consumers choose your product over your competitors.
 Always chase that reason and imbed it in your product.

 Your clientele has to be better off with your product.
 They must be glad they possess your product.
 It should make a better difference in their lives somehow.

-4. Easily defined products and product features
+4. Offer easily defined products and product features.

-It’s about describing what your product can do for consumers.
+It’s all about describing what your product can do for consumers.
 When products/services are easily described and their use is easily understood, they become easier to sell.
 It also becomes easier for you to relate what the product will do for the consumer, and easier for consumers to understand what the product will do for them.

 This helps consumers readily identify what your product will do for them.
 It is also a quick way to close a sale.
 This is your product’s hook.

 This is how you protect your product’s use, in that it’s always in use and serving its purpose.
-This is also how you maximise the value of your business brand, which then makes your brand the trusted among plenty.
+This is also how you maximize the value of your business brand, which then makes your brand the trusted among plenty.

-7. Don’t take forever building your product
+7. Don’t take forever building your product.

 Don’t overload your product.
 The best way to test its viability is to release it in the market and improve it along the way.
-For as long as a product is able to serve a particular purpose and add value in the market, people will be willing to pay money for it.
+For as long as a product is able to serve a particular purpose and add value to the market, people will be willing to pay money for it.

 The best way to learn as an entrepreneur (value provider) is through engaging your product with the market (selling), as soon as possible.
 Whatever the stage of the product, it must serve value or purpose that which people can exchange money for.

-Say you take time loading features onto your product, and then release the product into the market, the market will give you feedback on what to tweak.
+Say you take time loading features onto your product and then release the product into the market.
+The market will give you feedback on what to tweak.

-It would take more time to tweak and return the product to the market than if you had less features.
+It would take more time to tweak and return the product to the market than if you had fewer features.
 Another reason not to overload your product is, once you get into the market and competition strikes, the extra unloaded features can be used as ammunition to stay ahead.

-Alden said that the first one to get to the market, is the market leader.
+Alden said that the first one to get to the market is the market leader.
 I think he was pointing to what I stressed above.
 Skull Candy didn’t take that long to get to the market.
-And as they were in the market, they learned a lot of things which helped the company become stronger.
+And as they were in the market, they learned a lot of things that helped the company become stronger.
 This would have probably not been the case had they delayed to launch.
 Skull Candy is a headphone leader in the outdoor action sports market.

-8. Protect product use value through innovation and consistent enhancement
+8. Protect product use value through innovation and consistent enhancement.

-Say you release your product this year and people buy it, then next year and the following years, they have no reason to buy it again because they have it already.
+Say you release your product this year and people buy it.
+Next year, and the following years, they have no reason to buy it again because they have it already.
 Your duty is to then give them such a reason to continue buying.
-The role of a business is to make money everyday (or year) if possible and keep making it.
-So, the year following the product release, release something that the same consumer who bought the first product can buy, so as to keep making money.
+The role of a business is to make money every day (or year) if possible and keep making it.
+So, the year following the product release, release something that the same consumer who bought the first product can buy so as to continue making money.

-Even if it’s an enhancement of the current product, those that bought old one would want the new one because it has something that the old doesn’t have.
-In this way you will continue making money.
+Even if it’s an enhancement of the current product, those that bought the old one would want the new one because it has something that the old one doesn’t have.
+In this way, you will continue making money.
 But be very careful not to totally take the crap out of the previous product.
 You might upset your first consumers.